 NHA CPCT/A in 2026: The Smart Way to Prepare

 The Certified Patient Care Technician/Assistant (CPCT/A) credential is one of the fastest pathways into direct patient-care roles that combine bedside support, safety procedures, phlebotomy, and EKG tasks.
-In 2026, the best candidates are not just memorizing tasks; they are preparing for integrated patient-care scenarios and blueprint updates.
+The current test plan (in effect through January 2027) weights Patient Care at 45% of the exam -- nearly half your score -- so the smartest 2026 candidates build their study plan around that fact first, not around phlebotomy or EKG memorization.

-If your goal is to pass quickly and start working sooner, this guide gives you a structured plan with official test-plan data, practical weekly milestones, and high-yield focus areas.
+If your goal is to pass quickly and start working sooner, this guide gives you the verified official test-plan data, a practical weekly milestone plan, and the high-yield focus areas that actually move your score.

 Exam Format & Structure